raithorivera/amihan-app/README.md

 - 📱 **Responsive Design**: A clean, modern design that adjusts beautifully from large screens to mobile devices.
 - 📊 **React Query Caching**: Implements caching strategies to optimize data fetching performance.
 - 🌡 **Unit Conversion**: Ability to switch the unit of measurement between standard, metric, or imperial.
+- 🌐 **State Management with URL Search Parameters**: This app leverage URL `searchParams` to manage and persist the state for units of measurement and selected city.
+This allows the state to remain consistent even after the browser is refreshed and enables users to share their current view simply by copying the URL.
+This feature is particularly useful for ensuring that users can return to their customized weather settings or share them with others without needing to reconfigure their preferences.

 **Upcoming Features:**